ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 8.1: Setting Up Admin Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We currently haven’t finished the command to add a user to the database
+We currently haven't finished the command to add a user to the database
 or make them an admin, so we have to do it manually.

 First, determine your Slack ID by reading the logs.
 The logs are